Test URL Filtering Configuration

 Verify URL Filtering

-If you have the legacy URL Filtering subscription, test and verify that the firewall correctly categorizes, enforces, and logs URLs in the categories that you access.
+If you have the legacy URL Filtering subscription, test and verify that the firewall correctly categorizes, enforces, and logs URLs in the categories that end users access.

 - Review the Traffic and URL Filtering logs to verify that your firewall processes the site correctly.For example, if you configured a block page to display when someone accesses a site that violates your organization’s policy, check that one appears when you visit the test site.